 Moroccan Stew with Chickpeas and Quinoa CouscousThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 There is nothing more comforting than warming up to a bowl of this homemade Moroccan Stew.
 This hearty dish has sweet dried apricots, quinoa, zucchini, carrots, sweet potatoes, and chickpeas in a spiced broth.
 It’s perfect for a cool weather days when you want something healthy and satisfying.

 It’s no secret that my husband and I LOVE to travel.
 One of my favorite things to do is to bring home recipes from around the world to recreate in my kitchen.
 This Moroccan Stew is inspired by one of our many international trips where we had the most delicious vegan tagine!

 A “tagine” is actually a unique ceramic or clay vessel, used to slow-cook stews and other dishes.
 But the word “tagine” also refers to the delicious dish which is slow-cooked inside the vessel.
 Typically a tagine is a rich savory stew of meat or vegetables, cooked to a buttery tenderness.

 And while I love a good vegetable tagine, I always wish that the vegetarian tagine dishes I’ve gotten at most restaurants have more protein in them.